AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Thingy91.md

 ## Next Steps
 After configuring the Anjay Client, you can use the **nRF Cloud Location Service** to enable cell-based location services, or assisted GPS. [**Learn how to do it here.**](/Cloud_integrations/nRF_Cloud_Location_services/Configure_nRF_Cloud_integration/)

+!!! note
+    **Thingy:91** uses the same radio for GPS and LTE connectivity.
+GPS signal is caught between LTE transmissions and in case GPS "cold" fix acquisition takes too much time, Anjay turns off LTE transmissions for the time of fix acquisition.
+    It can be seen by the following warning: `gps_nrf: GPS was interrupted multiple times by the LTE modem when producing a fix`.
+Anjay is notified by it, enters offline mode and reconnects when the first fix is acquired and LTE is enabled back.